Open Road Films: Open Road Films (first incarnation)

-In March 2011, rival theater chains AMC Entertainment and Regal Entertainment Group announced the hiring of Tom Ortenberg as chief executive officer of a new company, Open Road Films, it was founded by Eric Hohl as a chairman, former executive of MGM's United Artists (1998-2006) and SPE's TriStar Pictures (2006-2011).
-Ortenberg, previously an executive of Lionsgate and The Weinstein Company, filled out his executive team with the April 2011 hirings of Jason Cassidy (president of marketing), Elliott Kleinberg (General Counsel and executive vice president of operations and business affairs), Steven Andriuzzo (chief financial officer), and Ben Cotner (senior vice president of acquisitions).
+In March 2011, rival theater chains AMC Entertainment and Regal Entertainment Group announced the hiring of Tom Ortenberg as chief executive officer of a new company, Open Road Films.
+Ortenberg, previously an executive of Lionsgate Films and The Weinstein Company, filled out his executive team with the April 2011 hirings of Jason Cassidy (president of marketing), Elliott Kleinberg (General Counsel and executive vice president of operations and business affairs), Steven Andriuzzo (chief financial officer), and Ben Cotner (senior vice president of acquisitions).

 Open Road's titles are distributed in the home entertainment market by Universal Pictures Home Entertainment (UPHE), a deal that was signed in June 2011.
 In June 2011, a few months after it started operations, Open Road Films signed a pay-TV deal with Netflix, which expired in 2016.
 After Showtime expires in 2020, Netflix re-added Open Road movies in 2020.

 The studio released its first film, Killer Elite, on September 23, 2011, directed by Gary McKendry and starring Jason Statham, Clive Owen and Robert De Niro.
 Open Road's 2015 film Spotlight received six Academy Award nominations and became the surprise winner for Best Picture at the 88th Academy Awards, also winning for Best Original Screenplay.
 These were the first Oscar wins for the company.
+Despite these wins, Spotlight was the subject of controversy including some criticism from an author of The New York Times calling it, "a misrepresentation of how the Church dealt with sexual abuse cases", arguing that the movie's biggest flaw was its failure to portray psychologists who had assured Church officials that abusive priests could be safely returned to ministry after undergoing therapy treatments.
+The film's false portrayal of Jack Dunn, the public relations head and a member of the board at Boston College High School, as a member of the Boston Archdiocesan cover-up (for which the dialogue itself was mythologised) also received criticism.

 In October 2013, the studio signed a pay-TV deal with Showtime that began in 2017 and expires in 2020.
 Open Road and UPHE extended its home distribution deal in February 2014 through 2017.

 On October 30, 2014, Open Road announced an international deal with FilmNation Entertainment.
 The deal would allow the company to purchase worldwide rights and FilmNation selling and servicing international distribution.